TerraMasterOfficial/app-pkg-tools/Manual.md

 ```
 #### Field Description

-`id` : The unique feature of the app, which can only be composed of uppercase and lowercase letters and numbers, namely appid
+`id` : The unique feature of the application, which can only be composed of uppercase and lowercase letters and numbers, namely appid

 `md5` : Leave blank by default, the packaging tool will automatically generate the md5 value

-`path` : The default entry path for the app.
-By default, a path named with the app id is generated in the root directory of the app
+`path` : The default entry path for the application.
+By default, a path named with the application id is generated in the root directory of the application

-`icon` : The path where the app's desktop icon is stored.
+`icon` : The path where the application's desktop icon is stored.
 The default is at  _site/images/icons/appid.svg_

-`name` : The name of the app.
+`name` : The name of the application.
 Can be left blank, the system will automatically load the name from appid.lang

-`exec` : Whether the app has a startup script, value: true/false
+`exec` : Whether the application has a startup script, value: true/false

-`user`: Create and specify a user to run the app; Leave blank to use the default user
+`user`: Create and specify a user to run the application; Leave blank to use the default user

 `group`: Create and specify a user group for the user you created; Leave blank to use the default group (allusers)

-`open_path` : Whether the app needs to be opened in a new window, value: true/false
+`open_path` : Whether the application needs to be opened in a new window, value: true/false

 `resize` : Used to define whether the front-end pop-up window can be resized; This is only valid when a non-new window is opened